Jamil/Vasco/README.md

 ## Usage (Stochastic and Batch Gradient Descent)

-tl;dr: VSSupervisedData is your training example, the Learner subclasses are the model.
+tl;dr: SupervisedData is your training example, the Learner subclasses are the model.

-First initialize a vector of type __VSSupervisedData*__.
+First initialize a vector of type __SupervisedData*__.
 This will be your training set.

-For each training example, initialize a __VSSupervisedData__ instance dynamically with the desired number of features (this number should be consistent among one set):
+For each training example, initialize a __SupervisedData__ instance dynamically with the desired number of features (this number should be consistent among one set):
 ``VSSupervisedData *newData = new VSSupervisedData(num_features);``

 Then set the features by passing an array of type __float__ to the method __setFeatures__: